Nearsoft/apprentice/05 - HTML/README.md

 ## Forms

 Forms are one of the most important elements in web applications, these are the way that users can interact with the data, by creating, updating or even deleting data from their records.
-In social networks are the way you post status, upload your photos, create an account, do log in into the application, etc.
+In social networks that's the way you post a status, upload your photos, create an account, do log in into the application, etc.

-Knowing only HTML will be useless to make forms to be working, this will only create a space to write information or hold a path for a file, do selections, etc.
+Knowing only HTML will be useless to make working forms, this will only create a space to write information or hold a path for a file, do selections, etc.

 The main tag for this is `form` which will be wrapping every other element.
 We have the `input`, `textarea` and `select` tags here.